Starting with AI When You Have No Technical Background

 Let us address the elephant in the room: you do not need to understand how AI works to use it effectively.
 You do not understand how your car's engine functions at a molecular level, but you still drive to work every day.
 AI tools are the same.
 They are utilities designed to be used, not understood from first principles.

 That said, starting anything new is intimidating, especially when the internet is full of technical jargon and the assumption that everyone already knows what a large language model is.
 This guide is for project managers who want practical value from AI without becoming data scientists.
+If you have ever felt that AI gives you generic advice rather than project-specific guidance, you are not alone, and the fix is simpler than you think.

 Start With What You Already Know